 The Legal Aid Agency will need to be persuaded that an expert opinion is needed to support an application pre-decision, when they are more usually commissioned for the appeal.
 This will certainly be true of medico-legal reports which they generally see as relevant to credibility and therefore unnecessary until the Home Office has challenged your client’s credibility and refused their claim or application.

-In trafficking cases though, an essential building block of the protection claim will be to show your client is vulnerable due to their poor mental or physical health and therefore vulnerable to being re-trafficked or otherwise exploited if they’re forced to go home.
+In trafficking cases though, you will need to explain why a medico-legal report is an essential building block of your client’s protection claim, to show your client is vulnerable, by reason of their poor mental or physical health, to being re-trafficked or otherwise exploited if they’re forced to go home.
 Without the medico-legal report, the client is likely to be refused asylum.
 So, you should be able to provide it to support the initial or fresh claim rather than await a refusal.

 It can sometimes assist the grant of funding if you can ask the Home Office whether they consider such a report would assist; then provide their reply (if positive) to the LAA.
 Here is an example of representations for a medico-legal report to the LAA.